Skip to main content

 Risk for School-Age Children: Crushes and Predatory Relationships

 Later in the school-age period, children may begin to show an interest in sex and romantic relationships.
 It’s not unusual for children to have boyfriends and girlfriends.
 It’s also not unusual for school-age children to have crushes on teachers, coaches, or other staff members.
 As a support staff member, you must remain alert to these situations and know how to respond to them appropriately.
 You should always act within the boundaries of the program’s Guidance and Touch Policy and know how to respond if an older child does something that makes you uncomfortable, such as sitting on your lap, squeezing in next to you on the couch, grabbing your hand or asking personal questions.
-If you feel unsure of how to respond in these situations, talk to your program manager.
+If you feel unsure of how to respond in these situations, talk to your Program Manager.
 While it can feel dismissive to turn away a child or establish a boundary, it is important to remember that you are protecting yourself from accusation and ensuring the child grows in a developmentally appropriate way.
 If a child asks you questions that demonstrate advanced sexual knowledge, this may qualify as reasonable suspicion of abuse and lead to you filing a report with Child Protective Services (CPS).
 FAP, CPS, and law enforcement.
 Avoid being alone with a child and never share images, videos, jokes, or content that are sexual or romantic in nature.

 Remember that the young children and preteens that are a part of your program are children, and although they might have a crush, sexual activity or sexual touching is never consensual.
 If you suspect that a child is being sexually abused by another adult or teen, you must make a report.
 You will learn about reporting procedures in the next lesson.